pnguyen879/checkmate/CONTRIBUTING.md

-# Contributing to Fairphone Checkup
+# checkmate

 Make sure to have a look at the README.md file, it explains the development workflow for this project.

-All contributions and bugs can be submitted in our [bug tracker](https://bugtracker.fairphone.com/).
+All contributions and bugs can be submitted via [pull request](https://github.com/pnguyen879/checkmate/pulls).
 Even small issues such as spelling mistakes can be made into a bug.

 > **Note:**